Daniel-Mietchen/ideas/submissions/FSCI-call-2023.md

 ## Teaching experience

 Lots of workshops, talks and hackathons around open scientific knowledge, along with occasional courses, including FSCI ones, both on-site (2017) and remote (2018).
-Few of these have been recorded, but some examples sit at https://www.youtube.com/watch?v=weYWFgr1ZNc and https://doi.org/10.5281/zenodo.7226858 .
+Few of these have been recorded, but some examples relevant to the course sit at https://www.youtube.com/watch?v=weYWFgr1ZNc and https://doi.org/10.5281/zenodo.7226858 .

 ## Virtual engagement